Vegetarian Stuffed Poblano Peppers with Black Beans

 📖 Recipe

-Horizontal image of stuffed poblano peppers in a skillet with green avocado sauce.
+Vegetarian stuffed poblano peppers with quinoa, black beans, and avocado sauce.

 Equipment